MaxHalford/eaopt/README.md

 - Check out the [examples/minimization/](examples/minimization/) folder for basic examples.
 Test functions were found [here](http://www.sfu.ca/~ssurjano/optimization.html).
 - [examples/plot-fitness/](examples/plot-fitness/) is an example of plotting the fitness per generation with [gonum/plot](https://github.com/gonum/plot).
 - [examples/curve-fitting/](examples/curve-fitting/) is an attempt to fit a set of points with non-linear polynomial function.

-## Display

-- The `String()` methods of each structure have been redefined.
-For example you can do `fmt.Println(individual)` and the result will be prettily displayed.
-These display methods are available in the `display.go` script.
-- Later on the goal will be to allow exporting information via CSV files etc.

 ## Roadmap